ucsc/events-calendar/README.md

-# localist-widget-themes
+# UC Santa Cruz Events Calendar Documentation

-Widget Themes for UCSC Localist
+Documentation for interacting with the Events Calendar.